dchuong/UmlProject/README.md

 Having trouble with changing the pom to have a short jar name

 # Third party tools
-JavaParser - Parse the java files.
+JavaParser - Parse the java files @https://github.com/javaparser/javaparser.

-PlantUml - create uml diagrams from plain text
+PlantUml - Create uml diagrams from plain text @http://plantuml.com/.

-Junits - thinking of adding in the future to check work without looking at images
+Junits - Thinking of adding in the future to check work without looking at images

 # 3/11
 Looking into implementing unit case to prevent having to look at images.